jellyfin-archive/jellyfin-docs/docs/user-docs/installing.md

 # Installing Jellyfin from Binary Packages

 The Jellyfin project and its contributors offer a number of pre-built binary packages to assist in getting Jellyfin up and running quickly on multiple systems.
-To upgrade from an existing Emby installation, please see [this guide](/user-docs/migrate-from-emby).

 ## Docker Hub <a href="https://hub.docker.com/r/jellyfin/jellyfin"><img alt="Docker Pull Count" src="https://img.shields.io/docker/pulls/jellyfin/jellyfin.svg"></a>